DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/ReactWebApp.md

 A guide detailing instructions for managing users and their access will be provided to the organization admins by the DXC ANZ licensing team

-For queries regarding user management, please send an email to ECLANZProductSupport@dxc.
+For queries regarding user management, please send an email to ECLANZProductSupport@dxc.com

 ## Signing up or signing in